The Harari Blueprint: 5 Provocative Ideas That Explain Our Past and Future

 “The most important question in 21st-century economics may be what to do with all the useless people… The problem is boredom, and what to do with them, and how will they find any sense of meaning in life?”

-This is Harari’s stark warning about AI.
-As algorithms become better at almost every task, the problem isn’t just “unemployment.”
+During my deep dive into his economic forecasts, I found this to be Harari’s starkest warning about Artificial Intelligence.
+As algorithms become better at almost every cognitive and physical task, the problem isn’t just “unemployment.”
 It’s “irrelevance.”
-He warns of a new “useless class”—people who have no economic or military value.
-This is the great political and philosophical challenge of our century.
+He warns of a new “useless class”—people who have zero economic or military value to the global system.
+Finding meaning for this population will be the great political and philosophical challenge of our century.

 3. Idea: The New Religion is “Dataism”